 - Cancel the sauté setting, pour the liquid mixture in, and add the browned pork pieces!

 - Get your Instant Pot ready to rock.
 Make sure the sealing ring is in place, lock the lid, and set the release knob to “sealing” position.
 On the manual setting, adjust the pressure to high and set the time for 35 minutes.

 - Once that time is up do a natural release.
 That means you’ll just leave everything as is!
 The pressure will release slowly on its own.
 After 20 minutes, carefully release the remaining pressure and remove the lid.
 Hooray!

 The Instant Pot did it’s job, now it’s time to make crispy carnitas.
 Soft, falling-apart carnitas straight out of the Instant Pot are going to be delicious, but do you know what’s one step BETTER?
 Carnitas with a little crisp!
 They just taste a little more authentic.

 Preheat the oven to broil.
 Remove pork from the Instant Pot and place on a large baking sheet.
 Use two forks to shred the pork.
 Drizzle a little bit of the juices evenly over the pork.
 You will have plenty of juice leftover.

 Broil the pork until the tips are crispy, about 5 minutes.
 Watch closely so the pork doesn’t burn.
 Remove from oven and get ready to enjoy crispy carnitas!

 How to Serve Carnitas

 Our family loves to eat carnitas taco style!
 I put out all the fixins and everyone assembles their plates.
 My Pineapple Salsa is always the favorite topping.
 The fresh and colorful salsa is perfect with carnitas!
 You could also make Pico de Gallo or Restaurant Style Salsa to go with the carnitas.
-And don’t forget the guacamole!
+And don’t forget the guacamole and pickled red onions.